-According to the Intergovernmental Panel on Climate Change (IPCC), the study of climate change, and particularly global warming (GW), involves a careful analysis of the following four issues or questions, which form a chain (see IPCC, 2014): (i) What type of GW exists?; (ii) causes of GW (is GW caused by human activities?); (iii) economic effects of GW; and (iv) economic policies to mitigate these effects.
-Obviously, to determine the type of GW is crucial for the next issues in the chain.
-The purpose of this paper is to offer a complete answer to the first question by analyzing the characteristics of the existent GW.
-We investigate these characteristics by introducing a novel methodology to analyze trends.
+According to the Intergovernmental Panel on Climate Change (IPCC), the study of climate change, and particularly global warming (GW), involves a careful analysis of the following four issues or questions, which form a chain: (i) the existence of GW (what type of GW?); (ii) causes of GW (is GW caused by human activities?); (iii) economic effects of GW; and (iv) economic policies to mitigate these effects.
+Obviously, if GW does not exist, there is no point in following the chain.
+The purpose of this study is to offer a complete answer to the first question: Does GW exist and, if so, what are its characteristics?
+If the answer to the first part of the question is affirmative, it is important that we characterize the type of GW, because this may influence our analysis of the remaining three key questions.
+Thus, we investigate the existence and characterization of GW by introducing a novel methodology.
 This methodology is also valid for quantitative analyses of many other important economic issues that require a thorough study of trend behaviors (e.g., trends in GDP, debt, inequality, etc.).